 What I've learned through my own journey is that healing is possible...

 Ever since my teen years, I struggled with mood issues that seemed to come out of nowhere.
 It took me years to realize that my anxiety, depression, and rage had a pattern.
-This cycle of suffering worsened as I got older until I finally was diagnosed with Premenstrual Dysphoric Disorder.
-Since then, I committed myself to healing through my body, rather than in spite of it, and am passionate about working with clients who are struggling with similar issues.
+This cycle of suffering worsened as I got older until I finally committed myself to healing through my body, rather than in spite of it.
+I am passionate about working with women who are struggling with similar issues.
 I am grateful for my challenges because they have allowed me to deepen my relationship with my body and have provided me a strength I never thought possible.
-This path can feel like being lost in a dark forest, which is why solid support and a good dose of self-compassion can go a very long way!
+This work can feel like being lost in a dark forest, which is why solid support and a good dose of self-compassion can go a very long way!
 When we work together, you will know that you are not alone in your suffering because I have been there too.
-I know that you are capable of healing, and if you feel ready, I would love to make this journey together.
+I know that you are capable of healing, and when you feel ready, I would love to walk this path with you.